MicrosoftDocs/sql-docs/docs/relational-databases/search/query-with-full-text-search.md

  When you write full-text queries, you can also specify the following options.

 -   **Language**, with the **LANGUAGE** option.
 Many query terms depend heavily on word-breaker behavior.
 To ensure that you are using the correct word breaker (and stemmer) and thesaurus file, we recommend that you specify the LANGUAGE option.
 For more information, see [Choose a Language When Creating a Full-Text Index](../../relational-databases/search/choose-a-language-when-creating-a-full-text-index.md).

+-   **Case sensitivity**.
+Full-text search queries are case-insensitive.
+However, in Japanese, there are multiple phonetic orthographies in which the concept of orthographic normalization is akin to case insensitivity (for example, kana = insensitivity).
+This type of orthographic normalization is not supported.

 -   **Stopwords**.
 When defining a full-text query, the Full-Text Engine discards stopwords (also called noise words) from the search criteria.
 Stopwords are words such as "a," "and," "is," or "the," that can occur frequently but that typically do not help when searching for particular text.
 Stopwords are listed in a stoplist.
 Each full-text index is associated with a specific stoplist, which determines what stopwords are omitted from the query or the index at indexing time.
-For more information, see [Configure and Manage Stopwords and Stoplists for Full-Text Search](../../relational-databases/search/configure-and-manage-stopwords-and-stoplists-for-full-text-search.md).
+For more info, see [Configure and Manage Stopwords and Stoplists for Full-Text Search](../../relational-databases/search/configure-and-manage-stopwords-and-stoplists-for-full-text-search.md).

 -   **Thesaurus**.
 FREETEXT and FREETEXTTABLE queries use the thesaurus by default.
 CONTAINS and CONTAINSTABLE support an optional THESAURUS argument.

--   **Case sensitivity**.
-Full-text search queries are case-insensitive.
-However, in Japanese, there are multiple phonetic orthographies in which the concept of orthographic normalization is akin to case insensitivity (for example, kana = insensitivity).
-This type of orthographic normalization is not supported.
+For more info, see [Configure and Manage Thesaurus Files for Full-Text Search](configure-and-manage-thesaurus-files-for-full-text-search.md)

-##  <a name="tokens"></a> Get the tokenization results
+##  <a name="tokens"></a> Check the tokenization results

 After you apply a given word breaker, thesaurus, and stoplist combination in a query, you can view the tokenization results by using the **sys.dm_fts_parser** dynamic management view.
 For more information, see [sys.dm_fts_parser &#40;Transact-SQL&#41;](../../relational-databases/system-dynamic-management-views/sys-dm-fts-parser-transact-sql.md).